 Delivering great customer service isn’t so easy as many of us may think.
 It actually needs a lot of deep understanding of what your business focus is and the type of customers you’re dealing with.
-Perhaps, if you have some experience with customer service related jobs, you might know that it all comes to the emotions, hidden needs and the efficiency you take to address issues.
+Perhaps, if you have some experience with customer service related jobs, you might know that it all comes down to the sentiment, the hidden needs and the effort you put into addressing issues.

 So today we are focusing on the importance of the content you’re using to communicate with your customers.
-This is key to create a great customer service relationship.
+This is the key to creating a great customer service relationship.

 We have listed what we believe are the most important topics that we must bear in mind when creating canned responses, macro messages or shortcuts whatever you want to call it.

 If you don’t know what these are, don’t worry.
-Canned messages are basically prepared answers that offer your employees to answer quickly any questions with your customers.
+Canned messages are basically prepared answers that are there to assist your employees in addressing customer questions promptly.
 So if you consider this, having a list of this prepared messages can increase your customer service efficiency allowing you to provide a faster chat experience.

 Here are 5 common canned responses to save you time and you can use them as a reference to create your own templates.

-Within a business environment, a greeting should be ideally beginning with something like 'Good morning' or 'Good afternoon'.
+Within a business environment, a greeting should ideally begin with something like 'Good morning' or 'Good afternoon'.

 Whenever you receive a chat, the first thing you should do is greet and make them feel welcome.
-You can either choose to go formal or informal, up to you.
-However, remember to don’t forget including your name since this personalized more your interaction with your visitor.
+You can choose to use either formal or informal language, this is up to you.
+However always, remember to include your name since this personalizes your interaction with your visitor more.

-Try to make sure to use a message that sound natural for your visitors, remember we are all human therefore we should treat them as so.
+Use messages that sound natural to your visitors; you should not sound like you are giving out mechanical orders.
 Another tip, be empathic, show with your messages that you’re happy when they visit your website or are part of your business.

-Every time you get a new visitor or customer signing in a chat, they usually type in the description what the reason of contact should be.
+Every time you get a new visitor or customer signing in a chat, they usually begin with providing a description of the reason why they are contacting you now.
 So before we start the conversation, we should confirm what the real question or problem is.
 Here are some ideal questions.

-If the customer issue isn't clear to be afraid to ask.
+If you have difficulty understanding what the issue really is do not be afraid to ask.

-Always remember to confirm what the problem is so you can avoid wasting your time and your customer time as well.
+Always remember to confirm what the problem is so you can avoid wasting your time and your customer's time as well.

 While working as a live chat agent there will be a time where maybe you don’t know the exact answer to the question.
 Or you need to double check the information before confirming it to your customer.

-Whether you’re selling something or supporting something, there’s always information that stands on behalf your product or brand.
-Typically when we have customers asking the same question over and over.
-We understand to save time it’s better to create a canned response about it.
+Whether you’re selling or supporting something, there’s always information that stands on behalf of your product or brand.
+Typically a number of customers will most likely ask the same questions so, in order to save time, canned responses have to be created for cases like that.